Working to improve your customer service has always been important, but in today’s highly competitive business environment than ever before.

-You’ll need to get buy-in from your top executives to accomplish this, however, since customer experience isn’t something only your customer service staff should consider.
+However, you’ll need to get buy-in from your top executives to accomplish this, since customer experience isn’t something only your customer service staff should consider.

 This emphasis on improving customer experience needs to reach across departments and become a part of your company’s standard operating procedure.

 Here’s how you can get started with integrating customer experience into company culture:

 Track customer experience metrics to create a benchmark to measure your progress.